How to Be Successful in the Courtroom? 5 Practical Tips for Clients

 Whether or not you are on the stand, it is imperative to know that your behavior in the courthouse is important.
 The other attorney may be observing your responses and behavior around the opposing party, any strengths or weaknesses you demonstrate and your general demeanor or attitude.
 Actions may be taken to get a rise out of you to determine the level of animosity.
 The best way to handle the matter is a business like attitude during the entire process.
 You may not be required to appear each time your case is set for hearing.
 However, when you do, understand the process.

 Don’t take this one lightly!
 While a formal suit is not necessarily required in the courtroom, dressing to impress shows the judge you are taking the matter seriously.
+For both men and women clientele, we recommend business casual attire for court.

 Tell the Truth, the Whole Truth, and Nothing but the Truth